fluxninja/aperture/README.md

 ## Resources

-For better understanding of Aperture, refer to the following external resources.
+For better understanding of Aperture, refer to the following resources.

 - [Documentation](docs/content/introduction.md)